Privacy Policy

 3. The right to rectification: You are entitled to have your information corrected if it’s inaccurate or incomplete.

-4. The right to erasure: This is also known as ‘the right to be forgotten’ and, in simple terms, enables you to request the deletion or removal of your information where there’s no compelling reason for us to keep using it.
+4. The right to erasure: This is also known as ‘the right to be forgotten’ and enables you to request the deletion or removal of your information where there’s no compelling reason for us to keep using it.
 This is not a general right to erasure; there are exceptions.
+For example, we may need to retain your information to comply with legal obligations, establish or defend legal claims, or where we have another lawful basis to retain it.

 6. The right to data portability: You have rights to obtain and reuse your personal data for your own purposes across different services.
 For example, if you decide to switch to a new provider, this enables you to move, copy or transfer your information easily between our IT systems and theirs safely and securely, without affecting its usability.